Zachary-Pearce/Pomegranate/README.md

 1. Fork this repository
 2. Clone your fork
+3. Create a new branch
-3. Make your changes
+4. Make your changes
-4. Submit your pull request
+5. Submit your pull request from your forked repository

 We expect any pull requests to come with full justification for their changes as well as functional verification at the minimum, so please ensure you have read any relevant documentation first.